samuelstjean/nlsam/README.md

 If you need help or would like more information, don't hesitate to drop me a line at firstname@isi.uu.nl, where of course firstname needs to be replaced with samuel.

-## Reference
+## References

+The NLSAM denoising algorithm itself is detailed in

-St-Jean, S., Coupé, P., & Descoteaux, M. (2016).
+> St-Jean, S., Coupé, P., & Descoteaux, M. (2016).
-"[Non Local Spatial and Angular Matching : Enabling higher spatial resolution diffusion MRI datasets through adaptive denoising.][paper]"
+> "[Non Local Spatial and Angular Matching : Enabling higher spatial resolution diffusion MRI datasets through adaptive denoising.][paper]"
-Medical Image Analysis, 32(2016), 115–130.
+> Medical Image Analysis, 32(2016), 115–130.
 [DOI] [URL]

+The bias correction framework is a reimplementation of

+> Koay, CG, Özarslan, E and Basser, PJ
+> [A signal transformational framework for breaking the noise floor and its applications in MRI][koay_bias],
+> Journal of Magnetic Resonance, Volume 197, Issue 2, 2009

 And here is a premade bibtex entry.